FrauSpeckner/FrauSpeckner/README.md

 # Dunjarama – Your Creative Toolbox for Moodle

 Dunjarama is your creative toolbox for Moodle, offering **thoughtfully crafted, accessible, consistent and perfectly coordinated content** 💖🎨  across multiple plugins!

-Each category provides visual and interactive elements tailored to specific styles.
+It provides material packages to different categorys, including:
+- **CSS-based boxes** with avatars and color coding,
+- **interactive boxes** using JavaScript,
+- **matching SVGs** in an image library,
+- **a visual progress bar**,
+- and a planned a **visual course format**.

 ## 🚀 Explore the Dunjarama Ecosystem

 ### How It Works
 Each category is designed to seamlessly integrate across **four main Moodle plugins**:

-## Categories:
+## Categories Examples:
 - **TeachPals**: Subject-specific mascots and avatars to make lessons more engaging.
 - **CulturalPals**: Characters representing regions like Europe, Asia, Latin America, and beyond.
-- **AI Buddys**: Adorable AI Buddies, customizable via transformation prompts that make your chatbot adopt their persona. 🤖
+- **AI Buddys**: Adorable AI Buddies, that provide a magical transformation prompt that transform your chatbot in their persona. 🤖
 - **WorkModes**: Tools for social forms like *individual*, *partner*, or *group work*, plus specific workflows like *show*, *discuss*, *write* or *deepen*.
 Everything with hand-drawn sketchnote figures that interact and moderate the content.
 - **Retro**: Cute pixel graphics for a nostalgic, old-school vibe. 🎮
 - **Story Boxes**: Narrative-driven design elements that bring stories to life.